sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20210904: have basic interop with boringssl working ok in both directions, now working on HRR interop... (do we hate HRR? yes we do! ;-)

 - 20210817: added notes on [HRR testing](hrrtest.md)

 - 20210816: moved agiletest.sh up to draft-13 keys